IntersectMBO/plutus/CONTRIBUTING.md

 - Try to name branches systematically.
     - If you're the only person working on the branch, prefix the branch name with your GitHub ID.
     - If the PR is in response to a YouTrack ticket, include the ticket name.
-    - Things can be easier to find if you use hierarchical names containing slahses.
+    - Things can be easier to find if you use hierarchical names containing slashes.
     - For example: `some_user/CGP-994/add-linear-types`.
 - PRs exist to be reviewed - design them with a reader in mind!
     - Include the ticket name in the PR title where possible.